-The world needs agents of social change whose passion to improve people’s lives is matched by the knowledge and skills to deliver results.
-The B.A. in Public Affairs offers an in-depth and engaged educational experience with a clear public service ethos.
+The B.A. in public affairs offers an in-depth and engaged educational experience with a clear public service ethos.
 The undergraduate major is centered around a multidisciplinary foundation in the social sciences, with an applied emphasis on knowledge and methods for improving society.

-The major requires upper division coursework, which provides a sophisticated theoretical grounding and asks students to reflect on a range of substantive topics in public affairs.
-Additionally, a three-quarter experiential learning internship in the senior year will help students connect the dots between theory and action.
-This capstone combines a multi-quarter internship in a community or government organization with a seminar series in which students develop a capstone project.
+Students in the major study a range of substantive topics related to public policy, urban planning and social welfare.
+During the senior year, students connect the dots between theory and action by completing a three-quarter experiential learning program that combines a year-long internship in a community or government organization with a seminar series in which students develop a capstone project.

 All additional major preparatory coursework, with the exception of PA 10 and PA 70, should be completed by the end of the spring prior to transfer.

-- One additional course focused on lifespan human development (preferred) or child and adolescent development
+- One course focused on lifespan human development (preferred) or child and adolescent development